 Supporting a single technology stack is far more efficient and allows our support engineers to improve response time, eliminate the back-and-forth communication to gain access to on-premises systems, zero in on the issue, and resolve problems faster.

 A cornerstone of cloud computing and storage is flexibility, and CHILI publisher Online is no exception.
 The nimble nature of our usage-based cloud service means customers can start small and scale up as needed.
 That last point is worth repeating – our product scales based on usage, not features – so you pay for what you need.

 The service is currently available in three base plans: Business, Professional, and Private Cloud.
 Both Business and Professional tiers run on one of our four multi-tenant cloud services and the Private Cloud tier is a single instance service that can be located in any Azure data center.
-Additionally, customers can add production environments and render packs as needed to fit their business model and production volumes.
+Additionally, customers can add production environments and increase output volumes as needed to fit their business model and production volumes.